hibbitts-design/docsify-this/docs/README.md

 ## Additional Customization Parameters

-**fontFamily**
+**font-family**

-Set a custom font for your standalone pages, for example `&fontFamily=Helvetica,Arial,sans-serif`.
+Set a custom font for your standalone pages, for example `&font-family=Helvetica,Arial,sans-serif`.
 Please note to use fonts with spaces in their names they must be encoded, for example "Courier New" would be "Courier%20New".

 **toc-alt**